 When you are done with your first coat, allow your paint to cure.
 Then repeat with a second coat if necessary.

-Step 2: Cut wood boards using diagram below.
+First, cut wood boards using diagram below.
 This is where you can tweak the design to meet your needs.
 If you like the shelf on top, cut two additional 6″ boards at 45″ long.
 Feel free to play with it.

-Step 5: Stain the wood with your choice of stain.
+Last, stain the wood with your choice of stain.
 Be sure to do this in a well-ventilated area.

 Don’t forget to sign up for my newsletter to get updates in your inbox, your FREE Furniture Buying Guide, and discount to my shop.
 Up next, I have some crafty goodness coming at you…stay tuned!